 Alzheimer’s wandering is dangerous

-Wandering and getting lost is a serious issue for people with Alzheimer’s or dementia and a nightmare for caregivers.
 According to the Alzheimer’s Association, 6 out of 10 people with dementia will wander.
-It can happen at any point in the disease, even if they’ve never wandered before.
+It can happen at any point in the disease, even if they’ve never done it before.

-It might seem unbelievable that seniors who are frail, slow-moving, or use a walker could get away without anyone noticing.
+It might seem unbelievable that seniors who are frail, slow-moving, or use a walker could get very far without anyone noticing.
 But it really does happen!

 The scary thing is that some older adults who wander away are never found and some pass away due to accidents or exposure.
 That’s why it’s so important to keep your older adult safe and do your best to prevent them from wandering.